Setting Up Apache Tomcat as a Proxy Server on Red Hat Enterprise Linux

 tail -f /etc/httpd/logs/ssl_error_logtail -f /var/log/httpd/error_log tail -f /var/log/httpd/access_log

-1. Run the commands for the Java installation described in the section.
+1. Run the commands for the Java installation described in Setting Up Apache Tomcat as a Proxy Server with HTTP.

 2. Install OpenSSL on a Red Hat Enterprise Linux computer by running the following commands: